giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 | Services    |    Object        |   Concurrent services        |
 {: #cloud_res title="Examples of cloud resource parameters." }

-It is a first idea regarding the kind of resources quotas.
+It is an idea regarding the kind of resources quotas.
 The first column contains the kind of resource e.g., cpu or memory.
 The second column is the kind of resource type or classification.
 It is clustered in compute, storage, and object resources analog to definition